fwsoapy/ranked-overlay/README.md

 - Python 3 or later
 - Windows (the `.bat` files are Windows only; Mac/Linux users can run `python server.py` directly)
 - OBS Studio with a Browser Source
-- Your Epic Account ID (find it at [olitracker.com](https://olitracker.com) by searching your username)
+- Your Epic Account ID

 ---